Phone-GWP-group

 Blue packaging conveys messages of trustworthiness and intelligence - which is why it is commonly used for consumer electronics brands.

-Industries: Electronics, software, pharmaceuticals, and medicines
+• Industries: Electronics, software, pharmaceuticals, and medicines.

 Purple

-Industries: Food and drink, luxury products
+• Industries: Food and drink, and luxury products.

 Turquoise